kaust-library/ArchiveAutomation/README.md

 ### Workflow Input File

 The takes a single argument: a file describing all information for the workflow.
 The name (and extension) of file are irrelevant.
-Valid filename would be acceptable.
+Any valid filename would be acceptable.

 The steps in the workflow are represented by sections of the input file, like ACCESSION, BAGGER, CLAMAV, etc. The order of the section does not matter.
 But the they can't be removed.